King Curtis: Death

-Curtis was stabbed on August 13, 1971, during an argument with a pair of drug dealers.
-He was discovered on the steps outside his Manhattan apartment at 50 West 86th Street.
-Curtis was attempting to carry an air conditioner into his apartment when a man named Juan Montanez refused to move from the entrance.
+Curtis was stabbed late on the night of August 12, 1971, during an argument with Juan Montanez who was loitering on Curtis's front steps with an unidentified female.
+He was discovered on the stoop outside his Manhattan apartment at 50 West 86th Street.
+Curtis was attempting to access the fusebox to the apartment (his central air conditioning system was tripping the breaker) when he confronted Montanez, who refused to move from the entrance.
 A fight ensued and Montanez stabbed Curtis.
-Curtis was transferred to Roosevelt Hospital, where he died.
+Curtis was transferred to Roosevelt Hospital, where he died early on the morning of August 13, 1971.
 In March 1972, Montanez had his charge reduced from second degree murder to second degree manslaughter in exchange for pleading guilty.
 He was released on December 5, 1977, from the Wallkill Correctional Facility for good behavior.

 On the day of Curtis's funeral, Atlantic Records closed their offices.
 Jesse Jackson administered the service and as the mourners filed in, Curtis's band, the Kingpins, played "Soul Serenade".
 Among those attending were Ousley's immediate family, including sister Josephine Ousley Allen, other family members, Aretha Franklin, Cissy Houston, Brook Benton and Duane Allman.
 Franklin sang the closing spiritual "Never Grow Old" and Stevie Wonder performed "Abraham, Martin and John and now King Curtis".
 Allman went on to honor Curtis by interweaving a medley of "Soul Serenade" into the band's rendition of "You Don't Love Me", first in a show at the Academy of Music on East 14th Street in Manhattan on August 15, and later during a live in-studio recording at A&R Studios in Manhattan on August 26, recorded for posterity and released on LP as part of the band's Dreams compilation in 1989.

 Portrayals

 In the film The Buddy Holly Story (1978), King Curtis was played by actor Craig White.
-He appears in the scene at New York's Apollo Theater, which would have taken place between August 16–22, 1957 during Holly's Irvin Feld Tour.
+He appears in the scene at New York's Apollo Theater, which would have taken place between August 16–22, 1957. during Holly's Irvin Feld Tour.
 In the television series Genius: Aretha Franklin he is portrayed by actor Marque Richardson.

+The novelty instrumental "Yakety Sax" by Boots Randolph is based on Curtis's solo in the Coasters' "Yakety Yak".